IFIproteomics/LFQbench/README.md

 LFQbench calculates and represents graphically a set of qualitative and quantitative performance metrics like identification rates,  precision and accuracy of quantification, providing developers and end-users with a standardized set of reports to enable an in-depth performance evaluation of their software and analysis platforms.

+#### Acknoledgement

+We acknowledge to Jeremy Van der War, author of SDMTools R package, which is no longer maintained.
+The function auc (area under the curve) has been taken from SDMTools (under GPL license).

 ### Installation

 First, we need to install `devtools`: